Mubashir-rehma/materio-vuetify-vuejs-admin-template-original/docs/guide/getting-started/colors-and-themes.md

 You can customize colors via theme in Vuetify.
 You can customize them as mentioned in theird [docs](https://next.vuetifyjs.com/en/features/theme/).

 Here, we will go over how you can customize the theme/colors in our template.
-Themes are defined in `src/plugins/vuetify.ts`.
+Themes are defined in `src/plugins/vuetify/theme.ts`.

 ## Updating colors

-To update primary colors to something else navigate to above mentioned vuetify plugin file and update primary to desired colors in themes you like.
+To update primary colors to something else navigate to above mentioned vuetify plugin theme file and update primary to desired colors in themes you like.

 ```diff
  theme: {